$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Experiments

 \paragraph{Optimizer and training.} Following \citet{he2015deep}, we train with SGD using momentum $0.9$ and weight decay $10^{-4}$.
 We do not use Adam because it seems to have worse generalization behavior as compared to SGD.
 We tune the learning rate base constant and the magnitude of injected noise, when applicable.
 We use a batch size of $128$ and train for $100$ epochs.

-\paragraph{Experiment procedure.} \begin{enumerate}[label=(\arabic*)] \item Under $\mu$P, we begin with Sweep~1 over learning rates $\overline{\gamma}$ using the $0.5\times$ models, selecting the best learning rate based on the training loss after $100$ epochs. \item We then train a $1\times$ base model from scratch for $100$ epochs using the best learning rate $\overline{\gamma}$ identified in Sweep~1.
-We also train a wide $2\times$ model from scratch using the same hyperparameters, to serve as a baseline for comparison with the upscaled model. \item Next, setting width multiplier $k=2$, we select the $0.5\times$ model checkpoint achieving the lowest training loss in Sweep~1 and perform Sweep~2 for upscaling: we construct an upscaled $1\times$ model, vary the noise std base constant $\overline\sigma$ and learning rate $\overline{\gamma^\uparrow}$, and train for $100$ epochs. \item Finally, we apply the best noise level and learning rate $\overline{\gamma^\uparrow}$ found in Sweep~2 to upscale the $1\times$ base model to $2\times$ and train it for $100$ epochs. \end{enumerate}
+\paragraph{Experiment procedure.} Because ResNet-18 has heterogeneous hidden dimensions across stages ($64$, $128$, $256$, $512$ channels), adding the same amount of noise to every layer leads to suboptimal performance.
+We therefore use the additive rescaled noise scheme described in Appendix~\ref{appen:implementation-upscaling}, which normalizes the injected noise relative to the spectral norm of the widened weights at each layer. \begin{enumerate}[label=(\arabic*)] \item Under $\mu$P, we begin with Sweep~1 over learning rates $\overline{\gamma}$ using the $0.5\times$ models, selecting the best learning rate based on the training loss after $100$ epochs. \item We then train a $2\times$ base model from scratch for $100$ epochs using the best learning rate $\overline{\gamma}$ identified in Sweep~1.
+We also train a wide $4\times$ model from scratch using the same hyperparameters, to serve as a baseline for comparison with the upscaled model. \item Next, setting width multiplier $k=2$, we select the $0.5\times$ model checkpoint achieving the lowest training loss in Sweep~1 and perform Sweep~2 for upscaling: we construct an upscaled $1\times$ model, vary the relative noise level $t$ and learning rate $\overline{\gamma^\uparrow}$, and train for $100$ epochs. \item Finally, using the best $t$ found in Sweep~2, we compute the effective per-weight noise base constant $\overline{\sigma_{\Delta,W}}$ for each parameter (as described in Appendix~\ref{appen:implementation-upscaling}) and transfer these values to upscale the $2\times$ base model to $4\times$, training for $100$ epochs with learning rate $\overline{\gamma^\uparrow}$ from Sweep~2. \end{enumerate}

-\paragraph{Experiment results} Figure~\ref{fig:Resnet-SGD-upscaling} shows training and validation curves for ResNets trained with SGD (using weight decay and momentum), with a subset of results reported in the main paper.
+\paragraph{Experiment results.} Figure~\ref{fig:Resnet-SGD-upscaling} shows training and validation curves for ResNets trained with SGD (using weight decay and momentum), with a subset of results reported in the main paper.
+Here we show the entire training curve, with a zoomed-in view of the training loss to better highlight the differences between the upscaled and from-scratch curves.
 In this setting, Sweep 1 selects a learning-rate base constant of $\overline\gamma = 0.01$.
-Sweep 2 selects a learning-rate base constant of $\overline\gamma = 0.0025$ and a noise std base constant of $\overline\sigma = 0.04$.
-For training loss, the upscaled model converges faster and attains comparable final performance; however, in validation loss and accuracy, the wide model trained from scratch outperforms the upscaled model.
+Sweep 2 selects a learning-rate base constant of $\overline{\gamma^\uparrow} = 0.003$ and a relative noise level of $t = 0.4$.
+For training loss, the upscaled model converges faster and reaches lower terminal loss; however, in both validation loss and validation accuracy, the wide model trained from scratch outperforms the upscaled model.

-In this case, Sweep 2 selects a very small symmetry-breaking noise level.
-These results suggest that, for this task and dataset, increasing ResNet width does not necessarily improve performance much, and a base-width model with an appropriate learning-rate schedule achieves comparable results.
-This likely explains why upscaling provides no benefit here.